What is seroconversion and what are the symptoms?

 Firstly, 20% of people who become infected with HIV have no symptoms.
 Secondly, none of the symptoms listed above, on their own, are an indication of HIV.

 However, if you get several of these symptoms at the same time AND you have had a recent risk of exposure to HIV, then this MAY be considered an indication that you have been infected.

-The only way to know if you are HIV-positive is through an HIV test.
+The only way to know if you are HIV positive is by taking an HIV test.
 More information on tests is at this link.